thatvirtualboy/horizon-linux-vm/README.md

 ### Preconfigured Ubuntu OVA
 * Base image is Ubuntu 18.04.4 LTS x64 built from mini.iso for minimal footprint
 * VMware HW v14 (requires vSphere 6.7+)
-* Configures Master Image for 2D Graphics Settings
+* Configured for 2D Graphics Settings
 * Default username/password is viewadmin/viewadmin
-* The VM includes the `optimization.sh` script which configures VM to Best Practices per Horizon 7 Documentation as well as the `linux-agent-install.sh` script to install the Horizon Agent and configure USB 3.0 Redirection
+* The VM includes the `optimization.sh` script which configures VM to Best Practices per Horizon 7 Documentation & joins the domain
+* The VM includes the `linux-agent-install.sh` script to install the Horizon Agent and configure USB 3.0 Redirection
 * Additional system tweaks and applications may be necessary for your needs.
 * Due to licensing limitations, the Horizon Agent is NOT included in this OVA.
 It must be downloaded manually after completing the optimization script.